A crying girl

 Tears roll down her face as I write, about things of no real importance, her one table away, this girl crying.
 She sits opposite her boyfriend, white cups held tight in their hands, held tight for an hour as the seaside drizzle renders the window beside them misty.
 They hold onto their cups for some hard comfort, comfort for hands that once would have held each other.

 If not forever how about just now.
 She wants him to come round, to her, on the couch where she sits and hug this thing away.
 But he knows it would be a trap.
-Her drink in full.
-His is empty.
+Her drink is full; his is empty.

-The boyfriend fiddles with his keys, and she cries again, her hands so eager to reach out, to at least be friends, that rope the desperate cling too for as long as they can, perhaps one way to pull them back.
+The boyfriend fiddles with his keys and she cries again, her hands so eager to reach out, to at least be friends, that rope the desperate cling to for as long as they can, perhaps one way to pull them back.
 I can imagine how she sees him in her mind, bear-like, soft and warm, the smell of his fleece, his hair, his butcher boy skin.

 He stands, and she puts on her coat, the drizzle outside now rain.
 I wonder how it’s possible to look on, on such a drama, -the drama that is all around us - without any feeling.
 Then I see the pink marshmallows floating in her cold, hot chocolate, untouched but for her tears, and I feel like crying too.